 Town Planner (or Planner) – The designee of the Town Manager charged with the responsibility for administering the Town's planning and zoning programs.

-Variance – A modification only of density, bulk, or area requirements where such modification will not be contrary to the public interest and where owing to conditions peculiar to the property, and not the results of any action taken by the applicant, a literal enforcement of this Ordinance would result in unnecessary hardship or practical difficulty.
+Variance – A modification only of density, bulk, or area requirements where such modification will not be contrary to the public interest and where owing to conditions peculiar to the property, and not the results of any action taken by the applicant, a literal enforcement of this Code would result in unnecessary hardship or practical difficulty.

 Warehouse – A building used primarily for the storage of goods and materials.